Amelia10007/dynpick-force-torque-sensor-rs/README.md

 # Demo
 ## Demo for an usb-connected sensor
+1. Clone this repository.
 1. Setup udev rule by using [this shell script](./examples/setup_udev_rule.sh).
 1. Connect your sensor.
-1. run example by ```cargo run --example demo```
+1. Run the example by ```cargo run --example demo```

+# License
+MIT

 # Note
-We tested this crate only by WDF-6M200-3 sensor because we have no other dynpick sensor.
+I tested this crate only by WDF-6M200-3 sensor because I have no other dynpick sensor.